geerlingguy/raspberry-pi-pcie-devices/index.md

 If you would like to have a device added to this list, or find any missing or incorrect information, please file an Issue and/or Pull Request against [this project on GitHub](https://github.com/geerlingguy/raspberry-pi-pcie-devices).

+> Many of the device links on this page are Amazon affiliate links.
+If you do not wish to use those links, copy the device name to search for it at any major electronics retailer (e.g. [Newegg](https://www.newegg.com), [Micro Center](https://www.microcenter.com), [Amazon](https://www.amazon.com), etc.).

 ### GPUs (Graphics Cards)

 | Device | Functionality | Driver required? | Notes |